0abc/0abc-a23/readme.md

 ## Overview
 * introduced a new resource: silver
-* all units are bribable (vision sharing)
 * economic structures can be build in neutral territory
 * markets are available in village phase to all civilizations
+* team bonuses are disabled for all civilizations
+* all units are bribable (vision sharing), excluding fauna
 * fauna is no longer visible in fog
-* team bonuses are disabled for all civilizations
+* cavalry can no longer gather resources
+* camelry, chariotry, and elephantry are no longer considered cavalry
+* chariotry can no longer attack ships, siege, or structures
 * siege weapons are no longer capturable
 * battering rams can no longer attack organic units
-* cavalry can no longer gather resources

 ## Population costs
 * 0: fauna, catafalques, heroes, ships